Developer Guide

 Alternative 2: A new

-object is initialized with a newEventList
+Projectobject is initialized with a newEventListobject containing the addedEvent.- Pros:

 - If the implementation of

-becomes immutable, this implementation still works.
+EventListbecomes immutable, this implementation still works.

 - If the implementation of